Awareness and Training

 • Community Safety Staff

-• Children’s Social Care staff, particularly Youth Justice Service Manager, MASH, CREST and POC workers
+• Children’s Social Care staff, particularly Youth Justice Service Manager, MASH, MACE and POC workers

 • Environmental Health Staff/Food Safety Staff